ArnaudAbreu/pythologistTK/README.md

 command: python path/to/pythologistTK/directory/tests/basicViewer.py

-if you want to use the lasted version:
+if you want to use the lasted version,
 command: python path/to/pythologistTK/directory/tests/basicViewerV2.py